January 10, 2021

 Training Load Points | Measuring Exercise Levels Heart Zones Training Load “Points” is the first simple way for you to quantify your exercise effort – how hard and how long you are working out.
 Points are the magic sauce of the Heart Zones Training system because for the first time you can now measure the quantity…

-Our team at Heart Zones, Inc has been full steam ahead for 2015 and growing the Heart Zones System.
-As we near the end of the year it is a good time to reconnect with one of our early adopters and here the story that led them to the Heart Zones System!
-We are so…
+Our team at Heart Zones, Inc has been full steam ahead for 2015 and growing the Heart Zones Move Solution.
+As we near the end of the year it is a good time to reconnect with one of our early adopters and here the story that led them to the Heart Zones Move Solution!
+We…

 Fitness Technologies and the American Childhood Health Crisis When researchers see signs of heart disease in American children as young as 8 years old, it becomes clear that the issue of childhood health problems caused by obesity and physical inactivity cannot be ignored.
 We propose that some of the most effective solutions to this crisis…